What is a Life Cycle Assessment? LCA

 From January 1st 2021 to January 1st 2022

-5. Define the functional unit, a common unit of measure used to compare different products' environmental impacts.
+5. Define the functional unit, a standard measure to compare different products' environmental impacts.

 1 unit of sales: a single T-shirt